smartdec/dgtx-auction/README.md

 ## Lifecycle of the contract
 1. The owner deploys the contract.
-2. The owner calls updateEthToCentsRate function.
+2. The owner calls startEthToCentsRateUpdateCycle function.
 3. The owner transfers 100,000,000 DGTX to the contract.
 4. Auction starts.
 5. Buyers send ETH to the contract.
 ETH is stored in the account provided by the owner.
 6. Auction ends in one of the ways described and the final token price is calculated.
-7. After auction is finished if a buyer sends a transactions to the contract they claim tokens the contract owes them according to the final auction price and their bid.
+7. After the auction is finished if a buyer sends a transaction to the contract they claim tokens the contract owes them according to the final auction price and their bid.
 8. After the auction the owner can also trigger transfer of tokens to buyers.

 ## Notes